 Webster

-In 1996 I was cast as the new downstairs neighbor on Webster, the long running television series.
-My character, Arthur Lang, was a circus clown who quit the circus to attend veterinary school and rented the downstairs apartment in the Papadapolis household.
-He, quite literally, ran away from the circus to join a family.
-A lovely avuncular relationship was set up between Arthur Lang and Webster, the little boy of the house.
-Soon after, long brewing tensions in the production erupted, and the show was not renewed.
+In 1996 I was cast as Arthur Lang, the new downstairs neighbor on Webster, the long running television series.
+Arthur was a circus clown who quit the circus to attend veterinary school and rented the downstairs apartment in the Papadapolis household.
+Arthur ran away from the circus to join a family!
+A warm avuncular relationship developed between Arthur and Webster, the little boy of the house, played by Emanuel Lewis.
+Soon, long brewing tensions in the production erupted, and the show was not renewed.
 Arthur Lang was never heard from again.

 ODE TO ARTHUR LANG